virgili0/Virgilio/README.md

 Click on "watch", I'm updating this in the free time and on weekends.

-If you want to contact me for whatever reason, just e-mail me at giacomo.ciarlini@student.unife.it
+If you want to contact me for whatever reason, just text me on Telegram @Clone95.

 I think the second guide (Business Intelligence) will be out in 2 or 3 weeks.
 Yo!